36 min read

 If This Technology Exists, Why Would Anyone Sit On It?

-Forget aliens.
+Forget aliens for a moment.
 The real explanation is more uncomfortable.
 And more human.

 If a propulsion or energy breakthrough made fossil fuels unnecessary, it would not just change transportation.
 It would destabilize the entire global order.
 Our entire way of life would flip upside down.